André Dallaire: Legal events

 His travel during the trial was not restricted, so long as he was accompanied at all times by a worker from the group home.
 He was formally charged with attempted murder, breaking and entering, possession of a weapon and being unlawfully in a dwelling.
 His defence counsel was John Hale.

 The trial also brought to light the security camera footage of Dallaire freely roaming the property, while RCMP officers should have been monitoring the cameras.
 Ultimately, four officers were suspended for several months, while three supervisors were reassigned.
-Reform Party MP and former RCMP constable Jack Ramsay remarked "among RCMP officers that the 24 Sussex job is one of the most boring - and until last fall the force did not dispatch its best people to carry out the job."
+Reform Party MP and former RCMP constable Jack Ramsay remarked "among RCMP officers that the 24 Sussex job is one of the most boring—and until last fall the force did not dispatch its best people to carry out the job."

 Dallaire was found guilty, but deemed not responsible because of mental incompetence.

 Aftermath

-In 1998, Dallaire spoke to the media, apologizing for his prior behaviour, and reassuring the Canadian public that he was now on medication that controlled his actions, and that he hoped the Chrétiens could forgive his actions.
+In 1998, Dallaire spoke to the media, apologizing for his behaviour, and reassuring the Canadian public that he was now on medication that controlled his actions, and that he hoped the Chrétiens could forgive his actions.

-After about a year, Dallaire was given a conditional discharge, and sent to live in an Ottawa group home.
+After about a year, Dallaire was given a conditional discharge and sent to live in an Ottawa group home.

-In 1998, an intoxicated man was found on the grounds of the Prime Minister's residence, raising questions about the security upgrade undertaken since Dallaire's intrusion.
+In 1998, an intoxicated man was found on the grounds of the prime minister's residence, raising questions about the security upgrade undertaken since Dallaire's intrusion.

-Reporters revisited the 1995 Dallaire breach in August 2014, when there was a break-in at the home of Justin Trudeau, who was then the leader of the Liberal Party of Canada, the party with the third most seats.

-The Dallaire breach was compared with other Ottawa security breaches in October 2014, after a gunman had killed a soldier and attacked the Parliament buildings.

-The Dallaire breach was discussed again in October 2015, after the Federal election that made Trudeau Prime Minister.
-Trudeau did not move into 24 Sussex, the Prime Minister's official residence; the main reasons cited were the fact of the aging residence needing at least ten million dollars in repairs to make it safely habitable, and the site's security.
+Reporters revisited the 1995 Dallaire breach after two political attacks in 2014: an August break-in at the home of Liberal Party leader Justin Trudeau, and the gun attack at Parliament Hill in October.
+It was discussed again in October 2015, after the federal election that made Trudeau prime minister.
+When Trudeau did not move into 24 Sussex, the prime minister's official residence, the main reasons cited were the fact of the aging residence needing at least ten million dollars in repairs to make it habitable and its lack of security.